DataResponsibly/Virny/README.md

 and **metric visualization**.
 This gives data scientists more control and flexibility to use the library for model development and monitoring post-deployment.

-For quickstart, look at our [Use Case Examples](https://dataresponsibly.github.io/Virny/examples/Multiple_Models_Interface_Use_Case/).
+For quickstart, look at our [use case examples](https://dataresponsibly.github.io/Virny/examples/Multiple_Models_Interface_Use_Case/), [an interactive demo](https://huggingface.co/spaces/denys-herasymuk/virny-demo), and [a demonstrative Jupyter notebook](https://huggingface.co/spaces/denys-herasymuk/virny-demo/blob/main/notebooks/ACS_Income_Demo.ipynb).

 ## 🛠 Installation